ECheynet/SEIR/README.md

 - One example file Example_province_region.mlx, which uses data collected by the Johns Hopkins University for the COVID-19 epidemy [3] for Hubei province (China).
 - One example file Example_Country.mlx, which uses data collected by the Johns Hopkins University for the COVID-19 epidemy [3] for a coutnry.
 - One file "ItalianRegions.mlx" written by Matteo Secli (https://github.com/matteosecli) that I have modified for a slightly more robust fitting.
-- One file "FrenchRegions.mlx", which gives another example for Data collected in France.
-The data quality is not as good as expected, so the fitting is unlikely to provide reliable parameter estimates.
 - One example file ChineseProvinces.mlx, which illustrates how the function fit_SEIQRDP.m is used in a for loop to be fitted to the data [3] from the different Chinese provinces.
 - One example "uncertaintiesIssues.mlx", which illustrates the danger of fitting limited data sets.
 - One example "Example_US_cities.mlx" that illustrates the fitting when "recovered" data are not available.